 The main objective of the Guidelines is to contribute to good corporate governance by clarifying the roles and responsibilities of managers and enabling them to perform their tasks while simultaneously securing the interest of stakeholders and other invested parties.
-The Guidelines include recommendations over and above thoseat laid down in the relevant legislation, while the "comply and explain" principle ensures greater flexibility and as such are more flexible, as it is difficult to set standards that are suitable for companies of all types and sizes.
+The Guidelines include recommendations over and above those laid down in the relevant legislation, while the "comply and explain" principle ensures greater flexibility, as it is difficult to set standards that are suitable for companies of all types and sizes.

-One must bear in mind that the Act on Public Limited Companies stipulates that companies must have three decision-making bodies in a hierarchical relationship to one another: the Shareholders' Meeting, the Board of Directors and the Chief Executive Officer (CEO).
+One must bear in mind that the Act on Public Limited Companies stipulates that companies must have three decision- making bodies in a hierarchical relationship to one another: the Shareholders' Meeting, the Board of Directors and the Chief Executive Officer (CEO).
 The power and influence of shareholders is thereby limited to the Shareholders' Meetings, while the Board seeks its authority from the Shareholders' Meeting and carries out the supreme authority between Shareholders' Meetings.
 It is then the responsibility of the Board to recruit the Chief Executive Officer (one or more) and call them to account regarding the operations of the Company.
-The CEO is responsible for the day-to-day management of the

-Company and shall pursue the policies and instructions of the Board.
-A vital part of good corporate governance is following this three-way division of roles and responsibilities, bringing about a clear distinction between the powers and responsibilities of each party, and ensuring that the parties involved do not encroach on matters that are the responsibility of another.
+The CEO is responsible for the day-to-day management of the Company and shall pursue the policies and instructions of the Board.
+A vital part of good corporate governance is following this three- way division of roles and responsibilities, bringing about a clear distinction between the powers and responsibilities of each party, and ensuring that the parties involved do not encroach on matters that are the responsibility of another.

-The layout of the fifth edition of the Guidelines is quite different from the previous versions.
 The layout of the Guidelines is the same as in previous versions.
-The Guidelines which companies need to comply with or explain deviations from are now in a numbered sequence.
-A short introduction in a shaded text box can now be found at the beginning of most chapters of the Guidelines.
+The Guidelines which companies need to comply with or explain deviations from are in a numbered sequence.
+A short introduction in a shaded text box can be found at the beginning of most chapters of the Guidelines.
 This introductory text is meant to clarify the Guidelines contained in each chapter, and companies are not required to report non-compliance with such remarks.
 Many provisions have additional commentary that is marked specifically as such.
 Companies are not required to report non-compliance with such commentary.
-To prevent any uncertainty regarding the requirements of the Guidelines, the wording has been harmonised so that now, for instance, the phrase "the Board shall" is always used when referring to obligations of the Board.

-This version of the Guidelines is applicable from as of 1 Julyune 202115.1
+This version of the Guidelines is applicable as of 1 July 2021.1